 It wasn’t incredibly cheap but it wasn’t incredibly expensive.
 The portions of the food were small for what you were paying and the drinks were delicious but again, slightly overpriced for what they were.
 That being said, now that I live in Edinburgh where everything in the world is expensive, I will gladly fork over the cash for the quality.

 Despite being featured on a Buzzfeed article, and being a smaller place there was still more than enough seating when I first went – but it was just after it opened at 10am.
 I’ve had to sit at the shared tables in the back, which was fine by me but sometimes Canadians aren’t used to sharing tables and… aren’t the friendliest.
 Unexpected, I know.
 Keep in mind that the available seating is halved in the wintertime because of the chilly outdoors.

-All in all: I do love to have a healthy breakfast to start off my day, and Kensington Market is such a nice place to be on a bright and sunny day.
+All in all: I do love to have a healthy breakfast to start off my day, and Fika Cafe in Kensington Market is such a nice place to be on a bright and sunny day.
 I also really love checking out places that I’ve heard about online and seeing and judging for myself.
 I’ll always keep going back to Fika, if only for the lavender white hot chocolate.